Learn what options are available to F-1 students who have been academically dismissed from Northeastern University.

 As an F-1 or J-1 student, there is so much to learn, explore, and discover in the U.S., and the Office of Global Services (OGS) encourages you to do it all.
 Before you do, please understand what documents you should carry with you when traveling within the the U.S. or its territories.

 Learn what international students must do to regain their F-1 status through readmission to the USA.

 When you fall “out of compliance/status,” it is important to know how you can get reinstated.

 In general, F-1 and J-1 students are required to maintain a full-time enrollment status even in their final academic term.
 Learn the exception.

-After traveling abroad, international students need the proper documentation to re-enter the U.S. Find out what they are.
+Before traveling abroad, international students need to make sure they have the proper documentation to re-enter the U.S. which includes a valid travel signature.

 During your time at Northeastern University, it may become necessary to take a medical leave of absence.
 The instructions for taking and returning from a medical leave are described below.